mkorpela/robotframework-expects/README.rst

 *NOTE: This is currently an alpha version!
 Use with CURIOSITY and caution :D*

 Library to train computers to validate expected results based on examples.
 Validate something big and volatile with ease.
-Make your testing smarter with applying machine learning!
+Make your testing smarter with applying machine learning.

 This library exposes only one robot framework keyword: ``Should be as expected  ${VALUE}``.
 It checks expectations of what a ``${VALUE}`` should be against generated expectations json file.